shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “This looks like a good deck to draw from.”
 Silber draws a card.
 The card puffs into a cloud of air and surrounds Silber’s face.
 “What the…”

-“The oddity of waterbreathing, truly a classic.”
+“The oddity of water breathing, truly a classic.”
 The merchant turns to Micro the bugbear.

 “Me want hit things.”
 Micro grabs a card from the weapon deck.
 The card turns into a bomb with a laughing face drawn on it.
 “What do?”